 The New York State Council of School Superintendents recognized the district’s commitment to diverse hiring practices during his tenure, and the district also was recognized for its commitment to music education.
 Under his leadership, U.S. News & World Report recognized Hendrick Hudson High School as a Top 100 High School in New York, and as a Project Lead the Way School of Distinction.

 Hochreiter also led the district through a succession of challenges that followed the announcement in 2017 that the Indian Point Power Plant would close, taking away approximately 30% of the district’s annual revenue.
 Hochreiter oversaw a lengthy and exhaustive advocacy and recovery process, working with elected leaders and the local community to create a long-range financial plan to mitigate the worst of the financial impact and secure the district’s financial footing.

 While managing those fiscal challenges as well as the major challenges of the pandemic, the district’s planning also included intensive study of a realignment of its three elementary schools.
 The Board of Education voted in April 2021 to shift elementary enrollment from K-5 buildings to buildings enrolled by grade level, effective at the start of the 2022-23 school year.
 This created greater equity and diversity in schools and classrooms.

 Amid planning for implementation of that model, the makeup of the Hendrick Hudson board changed considerably over two election cycles.
 Following these changes, the board began discussions last fall to revamp the newly implemented grade-level enrollment model just months after the initial rollout.

-Believing that such an abrupt change was not in the best interests of the district’s students and families, its employees or the community, Hochreiter took a leave of absence at the end of February.
+Opposed to such an abrupt change, Hochreiter took a leave of absence at the end of February.